mattp0irier/lox-interpreter/README.md

 ## Test Cases and Output
 Several tests were run on the interpreter in order to verify the interpreter was working.
 Included test files are:

-- simpleStuff: Basic tests of all operations and functions; expected value for each result is printed
+- simpleStuff.lox: Basic tests of all operations and functions; expected value for each result is printed
-- testInput: Creates a few functions and tests various operations using them
+- testInput.lox: Creates a few functions and tests various operations using them

 The outputs of our tests are stored in the files named `testNameOutput`.